Behaviour-Analytics/moodle-block_behaviour/README.md

 that pull together and the negative value will push the nodes apart.
 A value of zero causes all the nodes to remain stationary.
 The nodes can then be dragged into position.
-Unwanted nodes can be removed by right clicking and choosing the remove option or by unchecking the associated box in the hieararchical legend.
+Unwanted nodes can be removed by right clicking and choosing the remove option or by unchecking the associated box in the hieararchical menu.
-Hovering over a node will show the type and name of the activity as well as bring up a preview that can then be interacted with.
+Hovering over a node will show the type and name of the activity as well as bring up an interactive preview.
 Moving the mouse away will make the name and preview disappear.

 Viewing the graph:
 With the nodes positioned, the graph can be viewed by clicking the link to view